pycontribs/pyrax/docs/cloud_servers.md

 Since you can't do anything with your new server until it finishes building, it would be helpful to have a way of determining when the build is complete.
 So `pyrax` includes the `wait_until()` method in its `utils` module.
 Here is a typical usage:

     srv = cs.servers.create(…)
-    new_srv = pyrax.utils.wait_until(srv, "status",
+    new_srv = pyrax.utils.wait_until(srv, "status", ["ACTIVE", "ERROR"])
-            ["ACTIVE", "ERROR"], attempts=0)

-When you run the above code, execution will block until the server's status reaches one of the two values in the list.
-Note that we just don't want to check for "ACTIVE" status, since server creation can fail, and the `wait_until()` call will wait forever.
+When you run the above code, execution blocks until the server's status reaches one of the two values in the list.
+Note that we just don't want to check for "ACTIVE" status, since server creation can fail, and the `wait_until()` call waits forever.

 Another common use case is when you are creating several servers, and you don't want to block your app's execution while each server builds.
-For this case, you can pass a callback function to `wait_until()`, which will create a separate thread for the wait process, and that callback function will be called when `wait_until()` completes.
+For this case, you can pass a callback function to `wait_until()`, which creates a separate thread for the wait process, and that callback function is called when `wait_until()` completes.

 #### Parameters for wait_until():